 - Perform a Pap smear.
 Your doctor will use a plastic spatula and small brush to take a sample of cells from the cervix.
 (A sample of fluid also may be taken from the vagina to test for infection.)

 - Remove the speculum.

 - Perform a bimanual exam.
-Your doctor will place two fingers inside the vagina and uses the other hand to gently press down on the area he or she is feeling.
+Your doctor will place two fingers inside the vagina and use the other hand to gently press down on the area they are feeling.
 Your doctor is noting if the organs have changed in size or shape.

-- Sometimes a rectal exam is performed.
+- Sometimes a rectal exam is done.
 Your doctor inserts a gloved finger into the rectum to detect any tumors or other abnormalities.

 - Talk to you about the exam.
 (You may be asked to return to get test results.)

 What Tests Are Done During the Pelvic Exam?

 A sample of cells may be taken as part of a regular test called a Pap smear, or Pap test, to screen for cervical cancer or cells that look like they might lead to cancer.
 The sample is placed in a solution and sent to a lab where it is examined.
 Tests also may be done to screen for sexually transmitted diseases.

 How Often Should I Get a Pelvic Exam?